parsa-ahmadi-nasab-emran-temple-owl/CIS3207/Project-4/README.md

     When the file pointer is larger than the new length, then it's also set to length(the end of the file).
     Upon successful completion, a value of 0 is returned.
-    It returns -1 on failure: when the file descriptor fildes is invalid or the requested length is larger than the file size.
+    It returns -1 on failure: when the file descriptor fildes is invalid or the requested length is larger than the file size. int fs_truncate(int fildes, off_t length){
+	if(fildes >= 0 && length >= 0){
+		write the extra data to a text file truncate the size of the file to length in size file pointer is set to length(which is the end of the file) update it in its FAT entry
+		update its information in the meta-information file return 0
+	}
+	else{
+		return -1;
+	}
+}

 My Test Program:
 It will have its own my_test_program.c file.
 (For organization purposes)